melisajuma/Pitch/README.md

 ## Setup/Installation Requirements
 * Internet access
 * $ git clone : https://github.com/melisajuma/Pitch.git
-* $ cd one-minute-pitch
+* $ cd pitch
 * $ python3.6 -m venv virtual (install virtual environment)
 * $ source virtual/bin/activate
 * $ python3.6 -m pip install -r requirements.txt (install all dependencies)
 * $ ./start.sh

 ## How the app works
+* A user needs to log in if they have na existing account
-A user needs to sign up
+* A user can sign up f they do not have an account
-A user the needs to sign in to vote and post pitches
+* A user then needs to sign in to vote,comment and post pitches

 ## Contacts